-Would you like to easily climb the “first” mountain of one of the most famous climber of the world?
+Would you like to easily climb the “first” mountain of one of the most famous alpinist of the world?
 Nothing is easiest than fulfilling this wish.
-In front of the green and flat Valle di Tures /Tauferer Tal Valley, in Alto Adige/South Tyrol, is located a beautiful but really overlooked mountain, named Grosser Moosstock (or Mostnock, as even called by the Germans).
-The Grosser Moostock (Picco Palù, Italian name) was the first mountain ascended at 8 years old by Hans Kammerlander, the famous Himalayan (alpinistic speaking) climber, born in a village at the base of the mountain.
-The history of this revealing experience, together with other interesting tales, is described by Kammerlander in a pleasant book titled “Malato di Montagna” or “Bergsuechtig” (in German), translatable “Sick with mountain”.
+In front of the green and flat Valle di Tures-Tauferer Tal Valley, in Alto Adige/South Tyrol, is located a beautiful but really overlooked mountain, named Picco Palù in italian, while Grosser Moosstock (or Mostnock, as even called by the Germans) is the original Tyrolean place-name.

 The Grosser Moostock/Picco Palù, 3059 meters, is an isolated mountain in the Cima Dura/Durreck Group, including the higher and harder Cima Dura/Durreck (3135 m).
 It belongs to the wider Venediger Group, at the very SW-end of the mountaingroup.
 On NW there is the Valle Aurina/Ahrntal Valley, on E the Valle della Lepre/Hasental Valley and on S the Valle dei Dossi/Knuttental Valley and the Valle di Riva/Reintal Valley.
 The summit is connected to the most important Cima Dura/Durreck by a rocky ridge.
 This mountain, as well as the overall group, compared to the most famous and ascended mountains close to it, such as the Vedrette di Ries/Rieseferner (Hochgall, Magerstein, Schneebigenock) or the wonderful glaciers of the Zillertal Alpen/Alpi Aurine, could not deserve our attention, but it should be really wrong.